Nao-30/Nao-30/README.md

 ⚡ Fun fact: I love coding, reading, and exploring new technologies.
 Oh, and did I mention pizza?

+📫 You can reach me at mohammedalkebsi30@gmail.com or through my website [🌐](https://mohammed-al-kebsi.space/).

+🗞️ You can find some new intresting stuff [here](https://blog.mohammed-al-kebsi.space/)

 🚀 Here's a bit about me:

 - 💼 **Professional Experience**: